Preparing your application

 - site levelling, groundworks, demolition, remediation

-- small-scale infrastructure
+- provision of small-scale infrastructure

-- highways and access works
+- highways works or other access challenges

-This is not an exhaustive list, your OPE Partnership lead or Regional Programme Manager can help with any specific queries for costs not listed above.
+This is not an exhaustive list, your OPE Partnership Lead or Regional Programme Manager can help with any specific queries for costs not listed above.

 - What costs are not eligible for funding?

 The following are not eligible for funding through BLRF2:

 - revenue costs, such as professional fees, planning fees, highways inspection and management and project management including revenue cost associated with site activation